About the Get Grounded Foundation

-GroundFloor Media was started in the basement of our founder’s home on the simple premise that when it comes to great ideas, everything truly begins “on the ground floor.”
+GroundFloor Media (GFM) was started in the basement of our founder’s home on the simple premise that when it comes to great ideas, everything truly begins “on the ground floor.”
 Our community giving program is no exception.
 We spent 14 years building a solid organization, and in 2015 we formalized our commitment to the community with the establishment of our primary charitable giving arm: the Get Grounded Foundation.

-Our 501(c)(3) Get Grounded Foundation provides one-year community grants for new, innovative and entrepreneurial programs or projects within an existing, qualified nonprofit that directly supports the healthy development of at-risk youth in the Denver metro area.
-Beginning in 2019, previous grantees are eligible to apply for funding if they can demonstrate that additional support would further strengthen their program that was launched with an initial grant from the Get Grounded Foundation.
-We prioritize the prevention of child abuse and neglect, youth behavioral health and childhood hunger relief.
+Our 501(c)(3) Get Grounded Foundation provides one-year community grants for new, innovative and entrepreneurial programs or projects within an existing, qualified nonprofit that directly supports the healthy development of at-risk youth in the Denver metro and Boulder areas.
+Previous grantees are eligible to apply for funding if they can demonstrate that additional support would further strengthen their program that was launched with an initial grant from the Get Grounded Foundation.
+We prioritize organizations that have been in business for a minimum of two years and focus on the prevention of child abuse and neglect, youth behavioral health and childhood hunger relief.

 The Get Grounded 2023 grant application will be available June 15.
 Grant applications are due by 5 p.m. on Monday, Aug.
 7, 2023.